Khalid-Alrehaili/Installing-UHD-Drivers-For-Windows-11-and-GNU-Radio/README.md

 ```
 This should work if you have GNU Radio installed and its in the default place and your windows default drive is the C drive.

+If GNU Radio is installed somewhere else, just navigate to it using the change directory command "cd" and continue steps.

 ![](Images/UHD-Images2.png)

 Run the following Command to start the uhd_images_downloader.py